dev-bootcamp-2019/final-project-hochbruj/design_pattern_desicions.md

 ### Factory Approach

 Every new question (dora) is a new smart contract which is created by the factory.
 This has two major advantages:
- - Less risk, because one contract only contains the reward for one question
+ - Less risk, because one contract only stores the reward for one question asked
  - Lower gas cost when interacting with question, because it contains less data

 ### Restricting Access